When to visit the vet?

 -

 What treatment options are available for cats with cardiogenic shock?
-Treatment may include oxygen therapy, administration of heart medications, intravenous fluids, and monitoring in an intensive care unit.
-The exact treatment depends on the condition and needs of the cat.
+Treatment may include oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., administration of heart medications, intravenous fluids, and monitoring in an intensive care unit.
+The exact treatment depends on the cat’s condition and needs.

 -